elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Promise.reject() method returns a Promise object that gets rejected for a given reason.
-The static Promise.reject function returns a Promise that gets rejected.
+  <div><strong>Interview Response:</strong> The Promise.reject() method returns a Promise object that rejects for a given reason.
+The static Promise.reject function returns a Promise that rejects.
 Making reason an instance of Error is essential for debugging and selective error catching.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />